Conjunctivitis is an eye condition caused by infection or allergies. It usually gets better without treatment in a couple of weeks.

 If there are a few children with conjunctivitis at your child’s school you might be asked to keep yours at home.

-Your pharmacist can recommend eye drops or antihistamines to help with your symptoms.
+Speak to a pharmacist about conjunctivitis.
+They can give you advice and suggest eye drops or antihistamines to help with your symptoms.

-- if your symptoms haven’t cleared up after 2 weeks
+- your symptoms haven’t cleared up after 2 weeks

 Treatment from your GP